Renuka-3/article_2021_sparc/DirichletMultinominalanalysis.md

-The following 49 taxonomic groups are detected with 10% prevalence at 0.1% relative abundance: .
+Altogether 49 taxonomic groups are detected with 10% prevalence at 0.1% relative abundance.
+We used this set to determine the community types.